 An increase and extension of the Household Support Fund

-The Household Support Fund, provided by local authorities, has been increased by £500 million and extended until March 2023.
+The Household Support Fund, provided by local authorities, has been extended until March 2024.

 The fund helps households most in need to pay for essentials such as food and utilities.

 To find out more and apply, contact your local council

 These one off payments won't affect your debt solution.
 You should use the money to help pay priority debts and bills.